Sgalaano/personal-gallery/Readme.md

 This is an app that allows a user to add their photos once they sign in as a user or admin

 ### User Stories
-- A users can see pitches that other people have post
+- A users can see the admin photos
-- A user can comment on different pitches and leave feedback
+- A user can sign in as a user and add a photo
 - A user can submit a pitch in any category
 - A user can submit to different categories